Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Acknowledgments

 \section{Acknowledgments}

-This research is supported by NSFC-FDCT under its Joint Scientific Research Project Fund (Grant No. 0051/2022/AFJ), China \& Macau.
+This research is supported by the Science and Technology Development Fund (FDCT) of Macau SAR, China (Grant No. fdct 0080/2024/RIA2).
+This research is also supported by NSFC-FDCT under its Joint Scientific Research Project Fund (Grant No. 0051/2022/AFJ), China \& Macau SAR.

-\begin{IEEEbiography}[{ }]{Laiqiao Qin} is a Ph.D. candidate at City University of Macau, Macao SAR, China.
-He received his M.Eng.degree in the Faculty of Data Science from City University of Macau.
+\begin{IEEEbiography}[{ }]{Laiqiao Qin} is a Ph.D. candidate at City University of Macau, Macau SAR, China.
+He received his M.Eng. degree in the Faculty of Data Science from City University of Macau.
 His research interests include AI security and privacy, as well as federated learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Tianqing Zhu} is currently associate Dean and professor in the Faculty of Data Science, City University of Macau, Macao SAR, China.
-She received her PhD in 2014 from Deakin University, Australia.
-Her research interests include privacy preserving, AI security and privacy, and network security. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Tianqing Zhu}received her BEng and MEng degrees from Wuhan University, China, in 2000 and 2004, respectively, and a PhD degree from Deakin University in Computer Science, Australia, in 2014.
+Dr. Tianqing Zhu is currently a professor in the faculty of data science at the City University of Macau.
+Before that, she was a lecturer at the School of Information Technology, Deakin University, Australia, and an associate professor at the University of Technology Sydney, Australia.
+Her research interests include privacy-preserving and AI security. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Linlin Wang} is a Ph.D. candidate at City University of Macau, Macao SAR, China.
+\begin{IEEEbiography}[{ }]{Linlin Wang} is a Ph.D. candidate at City University of Macau, Macau SAR, China.
 She received her M.Eng.degree in the Faculty of Data Science from City University of Macau.
-Her research interests include security and privacy in machine learning, and federated learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Wanlei Zhou} is currently the Vice Rector and Dean of Faculty of Data Science, City University of Macau, Macao SAR, China.
+Her research interests include security and privacy in machine learning, and federated learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Wanlei Zhou} is currently the Vice Rector and Dean of Faculty of Data Science, City University of Macau, Macau SAR, China.
 He received his PhD degree from The Australian National University, Canberra, Australia, in 1991, all in Computer Science and Engineering.
 He has authored or coauthored more than 400 papers in refereed international journals and refereed international conferences proceedings, including many articles in IEEE transactions and journals.
 His research interests include security and privacy, parallel and distributed systems, and e-learning. \end{IEEEbiography}